MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-multipage.md

 1. Follow all steps in [Create a new form processing model](create-form-processing-model.md) before you train your model.

-    When uploading sample documents to train, upload as many documents with tables that span up to two pages as possible.
+    When uploading sample documents to train, upload as many documents as possible with tables that span up to two pages.

 ## Extract a table that spans more than two pages